maximelamure/rest.li/docs/testsuite_troubleshooting.md

 ##### Consistent Behavior Incompatibilities
 Failing tests can indicate that your Rest.li implementation has some incompatibilities with Java Rest.li.
 However, some incompatibilities have no effect on Rest.li performance.
 For example, consider wire protocol requests.
-When comparing the flat http request with your Rest.li built request, you should not look for a carbon copy.
+When comparing the flat HTTP request with your Rest.li built request, you should not look for a carbon copy.
 Some differences are acceptable.
-For instance, order may be different, or your implementation may use an optional header that is not included in the flat http request.
+For instance, order may be different, or your implementation may use an optional header that is not included in the flat HTTP request.
 If your wire protocol tests fail due to acceptable differences, you may wish to note the incompatibility and make your tests more lenient.